profcturner/battleships/README.md

 | *failure* | 404         | Could not find player _player_                                  |
 | *failure* | 500         | Unknown server error                                            |

+## HTML views

+There is currently a single html web page provided to help admins, and potentially players and students.

+### <BASE_URL>/view_game/_game_/_player_/_secret_/

+Note that this is *not* in the API tree, this URL goes straight onto your base url for the server.

+Superusers who have logged in can use this to view any game and can omit the _player_ and _secret_ variables.
+If a superuser uses the _player_ variable they do not have to use the secret, in case they want to demonstrate something to a student.

+Normal users must specify all parts and only that player's ships in the game will be displayed.

+## Creating a Superuser

+When installing the software

+python3 manage.py createsuperuser

+will allow you to create a superuser account.

+## Django Admin pages

+Superusers can access the Django admin interface at <BASE_URL>/admin/ which can allow you to delete and create items as needed within the database without using the API.
+Note that this bypasses any API logic.